leviathanindustries/noddy/README.md

 ### Build the meteor app and push it to the cluster machine

 # in the meteor app file on the dev machine (assuming builing on same arch):
+# (or can clone the repo onto the cluster machine and build it there, BUT would need to install meteor and also have any service and other API files copied into it)
 npm install --production
 meteor build ~ --server-only